freeCodeCamp/freeCodeCamp/guide/english/bash/bash-cp/index.md

 ---
  ## Bash command: cp
  `cp` is used to copy files and directories.
- It can be used to copy a file, copy a file to a directory, or copy a directory.
+ The utility copies the contents of the source file to the target file.
+The utility can also copy the contents of each named source file to the target directory.
+The names of the files themselves are not changed.
+If cp detects an attempt to copy a file to itself, the copy will fail.
  ### Usage
  ```
 cp [options] source target